rat10/nng/inclusion.md

 :Alice :said ":s :p :o. :a :b :c"^^nng:Graph .
 ":s :p :o. :a :b :c"^^nng:Graph :assertedSoFar :zeroTimes .
 ```
 Graph literals are the basic building block from which any specific semantics configurations can be derived.
-The respective mechanism is called *transclusion* and will be presented next.
+The respective mechanism is called *inclusion* and will be presented next.

 We [might](https://github.com/rat10/sg/issues/2) also define a term literal datatype, e.g.:
 ```